arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 ![Smart outlet example](assets/outlet-ex.png)

+***By default the example will use the built-in LED as an output, you can easily update the code so it controls a GPIO to activate an external relay.***

 - Once flashed, open the serial terminal and reset the board.
 Take note of the **manual pairing code**:

 ![End-device Matter credentials](assets/pair-code.png)